XdstruCTor/Stat-modeling/README.md

 install.packages(c("readxl", "ggplot2", "car", "lmtest"))

-## second script
+## the script in supplementary-project
-- `log_reg_models.Rmd`: The project focus on constructing and applying logistic regressions models in various situaton.
+- `log_reg_models.Rmd`: The markdown focus on constructing and applying logistic regressions models in various situaton.
 The notbook focus on random intercept models (random effect) vs fixed models(fixed effect) and measuring their performances.

 ## Usage
 1. Clone the repository: